Just a Little Despec, Just a Little Bit

-Is for a little despec when you come home, just a little bit."
+All I'm askin is for a little despec when you come home, just a little bit."

 But there's another reason for all of this and it's got nothing to do with fear.
 It's all about ignorance.
 As in ignorance on the part of the consumer who doesn't know any better about what makes a good textiles product and what makes a piece of garbage.